Finance & Tax Consultants

 Changes to Superannuation

-Another significant change set for July 1, 2025, is the integration of superannuation contributions into the Paid Parental Leave Scheme.
-This initiative by the Australian Taxation Office (ATO) allows for superannuation payments on the government-funded Parental Leave Pay, offering new financial security for parents.
+Another significant change from July 1, 2025, is the integration of superannuation contributions into the Paid Parental Leave Scheme.
+This initiative by the Australian Taxation Office (ATO) pays superannuation on government-funded Parental Leave Pay, offering new financial security for parents.

 Details of the Superannuation Contribution